 It is imperative that all information changes are passed on to the Site Supervisor.
 In an emergency, only validated information will help us contact you, immediately.

 Change of clothing

-The C.L.P will make every effort to have various sizes of clothing/pull ups available as back up, however it is the parent/guardians responsibility to ensure:
+The C.L.P will make every effort to have various sizes of clothing available as back up, if centre clothing is used please ensure that it is washed and returned as soon as possible.